 bees are Eusocial.

-They are excellent pollinators of crops and flowers.
-They are known to visit the flowers of 90 crop species, and to be effective pollinators of 6 species (1), including mangos, macadamia nuts and watermelons, eggplants (aubergine) whilst contributing to the pollination of 60 other species, such as strawberries.
+Stingless bees are excellent pollinators of crops and flowers.
+They are known to visit the flowers of 90 crop species, and to be effective pollinators of 6 species (1), including mangos, macadamia nuts and watermelons, eggplants (aubergine), whilst contributing to the pollination of 60 other species, such as strawberries.

 There are a variety of different nest constructions, but they may be made from wax and resin, and mud may also be added by worker bees.
 Stingless bee nests are usually found in tree or wall cavities.